Environment | In harmony with nature

 Concept

-In order to exist “in harmony with nature”, the Bridgestone Group has continued to make comprehensive efforts to develop and utilize technologies that “value natural resources” while addressing the urgent matter of global warming through efforts to “reduce CO2 emissions” based on the Environmental Mission Statement over many years.
-Becoming nature positive*, the Group believes that a comprehensive approach and transformation that combines actions in various areas, such as efficient use of resources, sustainable production, and climate change countermeasures, as well as nature conservation, are necessary.
-The Group will continue to evolve its Sustainability Business Model by incorporating the science-based targets (SBTs) for Nature framework of “Avoid,” “Reduce,” “Restore and Regenerate,” and “Transform”.
+In order to exist “in harmony with nature”, Bridgestone has continued to make comprehensive efforts to develop and utilize technologies that “value natural resources,” while addressing the urgent matter of global warming through efforts to “reduce CO2 emissions” based on the Environmental Mission Statement over many years.
+In becoming “nature positive”*, Bridgestone believes that a comprehensive approach and transformation that combines actions in various areas, such as efficient use of resources, sustainable production, and climate change countermeasures, as well as nature conservation, are necessary.
+Bridgestone will continue to evolve its Sustainability Business Model by incorporating the Science -Based Targets (SBTs) for Nature framework of “Avoid,” “Reduce,” “Restore and Regenerate,” and “Transform”.

-The Group will strive to minimize the footprint of its business activities by reducing water withdrawal in water stress areas and emissions to the air and water.
+Bridgestone will strive into minimize the footprint of its business activities by reducing water withdrawal in water stress areas and emissions into the air and water.
 In parallel, it will enhance its contribution through conservation and restoration of ecosystems based on the long-term environmental vision of being “in balance with nature (Contribution > Footprint)” for 2050 and beyond, thereby contributing to realization of the vision of “living in harmony with nature” of the Convention on Biological Diversity.

 Actions to achieve In Harmony with Nature